 This report has identified key areas for our programme of work over this next year.
-We continue to focus on understanding the impact of Covid 19 and the subsequent lockdown on AP activity within P&K as well as understanding the impact on AP activity nationally.
-This includes a particular focus on our continued use of banning or other legal protection orders as a multi-agency and coordinated means to safeguard.
+We continue to focus on understanding the impact of COVID-19 and the subsequent lockdown on AP activity within P&K as well as understanding the impact on AP activity nationally.
+This includes a particular focus on our continued use of Banning Orders or other legal protection orders as a multi-agency and co-ordinated means to safeguard.